uoft180dc/site_2020/_clients/tgc.md

 ---
-title: 'Toronto Green Community'
+title: 'Urban Environment Charity'
-image: '/images/clients/tgc.jpg'
+image: '/images/clients/env.jpg'
 businessurl: ''
 name: '2017-18'
-business: 'Toronto Green Community'
+business: 'Business Name'
 jobtitle: 'Branding and outreach strategy'
 ---

-We helped to refine TGC's branding, marketing, and outreach strategy to increase the reach of their community engagement efforts.
+We refined the charity's branding, marketing, and outreach strategy to increase the reach of their community engagement efforts.